sourcegraph/sourcegraph-public-snapshot/lsif/docs/xrepo.md

 This table enables cross-repository jump-to-definition.
 When a range has no definition result but does have an _import_ moniker, the scheme, name, and version of the moniker can be queried in this table to get the repository and commit of the package that should contain that moniker's definition.

-**`references` table**
+**`lsif_references` table**

 This table links a repository and commit to the set of packages on which it depends.
-This table shares common columns with the `packages` table, which are documented above.
+This table shares common columns with the `lsif_packages` table, which are documented above.
 In addition, this table also has a `filter` column, which encodes a [bloom filter](https://en.wikipedia.org/wiki/Bloom_filter) populated with the set of identifiers that the commit imports from the dependent package.

 | id  | scheme | name      | version | repository                    | commit    | filter                       |
 | --- | ------ | --------- | ------- | ----------------------------- | --------- | ---------------------------- |